-The Sorel-Tracy plant has a total annual treating capacity of approximately 90,000 cubic metres, operates on nine hectares of land and is equipped with two water-borne preservative cylinders and a drying chamber for treated lumber.
+The Sorel-Tracy plant has a total annual treating capacity of approximately 120,000 cubic metres, operates on nine hectares of land and is equipped with two water-borne preservative cylinders (MCA) and a drying chamber for treated lumber.
 The plant specializes in treated lumber and specialty products.

-For the year ended December 31, 2019, capital expenditures totalling \$600,000 were dedicated to updating the facility's groundwater pumping system, vacuum cooling system and the preparation of a new grading and stacking line for lumber, as well as adding a new lumber inspection line.
+For the year ended December 31, 2020, capital expenditures totalling \$1.3 million were dedicated to a new building for the groundwater pumping system, a new lumber inspection line and the expansion of the facility's treating building.